doughnutgod/PulsarPioneers/README.md

 The final result file will be provided in both the report.ipynb and report.pdf files.

+### Note that the Machine learning was attempted on all and only optimised to a higher point with pulsar 1

 ## Group Members of Group 15

 Member | Student ID | Git Names